 The Authority is required by the Code to determine whether a proposed access arrangement meets the Code objective and the requirements set out in Chapter 5 (and Chapter 9, if applicable).
-If these Code requirements are satisfied the Authority must approve the proposed access arrangement.
-Section 4.28(b) of the Code further clarifies the approach that the Authority must adopt, as follows:
+As noted above, Western Power has amended its access arrangement to address each of the Required Amendments set out in the Authority's Final Decision.
+In accordance with section 4.23 of the Code, Western Power's view is that the Authority should approve the proposed access arrangement.
+It is noted that section 4.28(b) of the Code further clarifies the approach that the Authority must adopt, as follows: